-The mid-size pickup segment is red hot, with Chevrolet, Ford, GMC Toyota and even Nissan all vying for a sizeable slice of the sales pie.
+The midsize pickup segment is red hot, with Chevrolet, Ford, GMC Toyota and even Nissan all vying for a sizeable slice of the sales pie.
 However, missing among this diverse field of contenders is FCA and the Ram brand.
-The axed Dakota was the brand’s most prolific model, but was cut due to (ironically enough) a decrease in midsize pickup demand.
+The axed Dakota was the brand’s most prolific model, but it was cut due to (ironically enough) a decrease in midsize pickup demand.

 “I haven’t seen anything in the product portfolio that suggests that it might be coming, but just like with heavy-duty, not everyone wants a big truck like that.
 Not everyone needs that full truck.
 Then you talk about the 1500, those are still big rigs.
 With city driving and things, I would love a midsize truck.
-Would be crazy not to want it,” Bivens revealed in the sit down interview.
+Would be crazy not to want it,” Bivens revealed in the sit-down interview.

 That’s not to say that FCA is out of the segment entirely, with the Jeep Gladiator currently being the sole representative for the Italian American automaker.
-However its focus on ruggedness, the ability to remove the roof, and its Wrangler based roots does not appeal to mainstream buyers that are looking for a more conventional truck that can haul cargo and do truck stuff without any extra frills.
+However its focus on ruggedness, the ability to remove the roof and its Wrangler-based roots does not appeal to mainstream buyers that are looking for a more conventional truck that can haul cargo and do truck stuff without any extra frills.
 The item that catches our attention is Biven’s statement that he is not aware of “anything in the product portfolio” since Ram’s own roadmap from 2018 points to a mid-size pickup truck coming before the 2022 model year.